Nova: Occurrence rate and astrophysical significance

 Astronomers have estimated that the Milky Way experiences roughly 25 to 75 novae per year.
 The number of novae actually observed in the Milky Way each year is much lower, about 10, probably because distant novae are obscured by gas and dust absorption.
 As of 2019, 407 probable novae had been recorded in the Milky Way.
 In the Andromeda Galaxy, roughly 25 novae brighter than about 20th magnitude are discovered each year, and smaller numbers are seen in other nearby galaxies.

 Spectroscopic observation of nova ejecta nebulae has shown that they are enriched in elements such as helium, carbon, nitrogen, oxygen, neon, and magnesium.
-Classical nova explosions are galactic producers of the element lithium.
+Classical nova explosions are now considered to be a major, and possibly dominant, source of lithium enrichment in the Galactic disc, according to recent Galactic chemical evolution models.
 The contribution of novae to the interstellar medium is not great; novae supply only 1/50 as much material to the galaxy as do supernovae, and only 1/200 as much as red giant and supergiant stars.

 Observed recurrent novae such as RS Ophiuchi (those with periods on the order of decades) are rare.
 Astronomers theorize, however, that most, if not all, novae recur, albeit on time scales ranging from 1,000 to 100,000 years.
 The recurrence interval for a nova is less dependent on the accretion rate of the white dwarf than on its mass; with their powerful gravity, massive white dwarfs require less accretion to fuel an eruption than lower-mass ones.
 Consequently, the interval is shorter for high-mass white dwarfs.

 V Sagittae is unusual in that the time of its next eruption can be predicted fairly accurately; it is expected to recur in approximately 2083, plus or minus about 11 years.